pandas-dev/pandas/doc/source/contributing.rst

 Transitioning to ``pytest``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*pandas* existing test structure is *mostly* classed based, meaning that you will typically find tests wrapped in a class, inheriting from ``tm.TestCase``.
+*pandas* existing test structure is *mostly* classed based, meaning that you will typically find tests wrapped in a class.

 .. code-block:: python

-    class TestReallyCoolFeature(tm.TestCase):
+    class TestReallyCoolFeature(object):
         ....

 Going forward, we are moving to a more *functional* style using the `pytest <http://doc.pytest.org/en/latest/>`__ framework, which offers a richer testing